devdeliw/website/content/posts/benchmarks-aarch64.md

 Apple M4 (6P + 4E), 16GB unified memory.
 All benchmarks are single-threaded.

 In all plots, CORAL is benchmarked against OpenBLAS.
 Some routines also include Apple Accelerate.
-When Accelerate is omitted, it is because its AMX-backed kernels on this M4 MacBook Pro are much faster and completely mask any comparison with OpenBLAS.
+When Accelerate is omitted, it's because its AMX-backed kernels on this M4 MacBook Pro are much faster and mask any comparison with OpenBLAS.

 For `sgemm`, [faer](https://faer.veganb.tw) is included, also single-threaded.

 ---